 I’ve been on the quest for the best Sazerac in the city.
 I’ve had to try several (for research purposes only of course.)
 Napoleon House makes a great one, as does The Fairmont, Muriel’s, and Library bar at the Ritz, but truth be told, I haven’t found one that is better than I can get at Ten01 in Portland.

 Had a darn good meal at Cochon.
 Updated versions of down-home Southern dining with an emphasis on pork, of course.
-Excellent fried rabbit livers with pepper jelly toast, pork cheeks with cornbread bean cake & mustard cream, and ham hock with lima bean hoppin’ john & mustard onion jus.
-Even the the side dishes like creamy grits and eggplant shrimp dressing were outstanding.
-Keep your eye on this place, its quite popular with the locals and the wait for a table can be long but it’s worth it.
+Excellently fried rabbit livers with pepper jelly toast, pork cheeks with cornbread bean cake & mustard cream, and ham hock with lima bean hoppin’ John & mustard onion jus.
+Even the side dishes like creamy grits and eggplant shrimp dressing were outstanding.
+Keep your eye on this place, it’s quite popular with the locals and the wait for a table can be long but it’s worth it.

 Too many other events to describe.
 I heard a rumor that there was a bartending contest held on the roof of some hotel, using nothing but ingredients from the swag bag given to Tales attendees.
 Bartenders werefrom Eugene, a bartender from the Slanted Door in San Francisco and Daniel Shoemaker, one of the owners of Teardrop Lounge here in Portland.
 Apparently, Daniel won.